 Sufficiently fed and rested, you’re ready to continue down the Royal Route, it used to connect the Royal Castle with the Wilanów Palace.
 There are amazing churches left and right, including the Holy Cross Church that contains Chopin’s actual heart, pickled in a jar, encased in a wall.
-From there you can walk straight on to Łazienki Park, you could also turn left and walk down Tamka Street and visit the interactive Chopin Museum, or the Kopernik Science Center.
+From there you can walk straight on to Łazienki Park, also known as Royal Baths Park.
+You could also turn left and walk down Tamka Street and visit the interactive Chopin Museum, or the Kopernik Science Centre.
 That pretty much covers the area, the controversial Palace of Science and Culture is to the right of the Royal Route, you should be able to see it clearly.
 I’d pass on that one and visit the Warsaw Uprising Museum instead.
 I have my opinion about the Uprising and I’m not a huge fan of museums altogether but that one is a must-see.

 Polish people party long and hard, maybe a bit too hard, if I do say so myself.
 How do we go about our weekends?
 We usually start on Fridays, gather up, do a bit of a pre-game and head out to town.
-Most often to the recently-rebuilt Vistula Boulevards, it’s one of few spots in Warsaw where you can legally drink outside of bars and pubs.
-Speaking of which, there are dozens of those along the Vistula, dance clubs, food trucks, whatever you want.
+Most often we go to the recently rebuilt Vistula Boulevards, it’s one of few spots in Warsaw where you can legally drink outside of bars and pubs.
+Speaking of which, there are dozens of those along the Vistula: dance clubs, jazz bars, food trucks, whatever you want.
 The boulevards are so popular that some spots downtown close up for the season and move their businesses there.
 Tourists usually hang around clubs on Mazowiecka street and those around Marszałkowska are also very popular.
-If you’re in a mood for an adventure, a dash of risk, you could check the Praga district out, on the opposite side of the river.
-It's the part of town people don’t really go to after dark.
+If you’re in a mood for an adventure, a dash of risk, you could check out the Praga district out.
+It’s on the opposite side of the river; the part of town where people don’t really go to after dark.
 Some of the buildings still have bullet holes from the time of war.
 But it’s being reintroduced to a new life and becoming a bit of a hipster area with an alternative club scene.
 They’re also reopening the old Koneser Vodka factory, building lofts, and art galleries and stuff like that.
 I have a good feeling about it.